Uniform Investment Adviser Law Exam

 Uniform Investment Adviser Law Examination, also called the Series 65 exam, is a test taken by individuals in the United States who seek to become licensed investment adviser representatives.
 The exam covers topics necessary to provide investment advice to clients.

 The Uniform Investment Adviser Law Examination was developed by the North American Securities Administrators Association (NASAA) and is administered by the Financial Industry Regulatory Authority (FINRA).
 Each Series 65, Uniform Investment Adviser Law Examination, contains a total of 140 questions.
 One hundred thirty (130) of the questions count toward whether the candidate passes or fails the Series 65 exam.
 The other 10 questions are pretest and could appear in any position within the exam but do not count towards the final grade.
-To pass the Series 65 Exam, candidates must correctly answer at least 94 of the 130 scored questions.
+To pass the Series 65 Exam, candidates must correctly answer at least 92 of the 130 scored questions.
 Applicants have 180 minutes to complete the exam.

 The Uniform Investment Adviser Law Examinations are assembled by FINRA using a process called "on the fly."
 Each question in the pool has two parameters that are used as part of the assembly, a difficulty parameter and a content parameter.
 Each exam is assembled to meet the exam specifications for content and to have the same difficulty level as all other exams in the same Series.

 Examination

 The Uniform Investment Adviser Law Examination consists of 130 questions plus 10 pretest questions that cover topics applicants must know to provide investment advice to clients.
 Applicants have 180 minutes to complete the examination, and must answer at least 94 (72%) of the questions correctly to pass the Series 65 exam.

+The graded exam questions are categorized as follows:

+There are a total of 140 questions, but an extra 10 questions do not count towards the final grade.